Countries of the United Kingdom: European Union

-Current
+"Rest of the UK"

 The official term rest of the UK (RUK or rUK) is used in Scotland, for example in export statistics and in legislating for student funding.

-The alternative term Home Nations is sometimes used in sporting contexts and may include all of the island of Ireland.

 Identity and nationality

 According to the British Social Attitudes Survey, there are broadly two interpretations of British identity, with ethnic and civic dimensions:

 The first group, which we term the ethnic dimension, contained the items about birthplace, ancestry, living in Britain, and sharing British customs and traditions.
 The second, or civic group, contained the items about feeling British, respecting laws and institutions, speaking English, and having British citizenship.